Un Abrazo de Sevilla!

 Bachata, Karaoke and Barbacoa

-After Karaoke, Cruz and I came back to "our neighborhood" (she literally lives around the corner from me, which has been very fun and convenient!), and met a bunch of other peeps at a fun bar just down the street from our apartments.
-Sevillanos say American music is "the best" and so, you're never more than one song away from Michael Jackson, AC/DC, Madonna, Taylor Swift, Maroon 5, or... ...well, you get the idea.
-It's a bit of a bummer for this Chica.
-On any given day the song "now playing" on my iPod is from my playlist called "La Musica Latina," and here I am in Spain dancing to "Back In Black" and "Billy Jean."
-LOL!
+After Karaoke, Cruz and I came back to "our neighborhood" (she lives around the corner from me, which has been very fun and convenient!), and we met a bunch of other peeps at a fun bar just down the street from our apartments.
+Sevillanos say American music is "the best" and so, you're never more than one song away from AC/DC, Madonna, Taylor Swift, Maroon 5... ...you get the idea.
+Never thought I'd be in Spain dancing to "Back In Black!"

 La Ruta de Caracoles